illyfrancis/scribble/docs/draft.md

 1. Outbound messages from VUS to SEB
 2. Incoming messages from SEB to VUS

-In the context of message channels it is assumed that each categories of messages to have separate and its own message channels.
+In the context of message channels it is assumed that each category of messages to have its own message channels.

 At high-level, the integration component for the client deals with: